-The Alternative Education Program was developed by Jenny and Dennis with the aim of introducing literacy, numeracy and life skills into selected rural areas where weaving takes place.
-The primary group are the Dalit or “untouchables” class whom are regarded as one of the lowest classes in India.
-The introduction of this program has empowered these women and given them control over their lives and finances as well as given credibility within their society and peer group.
-To date, more than 2500 women have been educated through the program.
+Jenny and Dennis established this program in 2012 to introduce literacy, numeracy and life skills for female weavers in selected rural villages.
+The primary group this program focuses on is the Dalit or “untouchables” class, are the lowest caste in India.
+The introduction of this program has empowered these women and given them control over their lives and finances.
+It has also given them credibility within their society and peer group.
+To date, more than 3000 women have been educated through the program.

-The Revolving Fund was set up to offer small business loans at 0% interest to women who are ex-prisoners.
-They are supported and mentored by leading local business owners and learn invaluable life skills.
+In partnership with the Prison Fellowship, Jenny and Dennis founded The Revolving Fund in Nepal in 2012, to offer small business loans at 0% interest to women who are ex-prisoners.
+Along with the loan, the women receive support and mentorship from other leading local business owners.

-If you would like more information on any of the above programs or would like to offer your support please do not hesitate to contact us at one of our showrooms
+If you would like more information on any of these programs or would like to offer your support, please do not hesitate to contact us.